DevMata/movie-buster/README.md

 ## Usage

 - endpoint for login is authentication/login
-- payload for login is {username:string,password:string}
+- payload for login is {email:string,password:string}
+- it is setted a default admin, its credentials {email:'admin@admin.com, password: 'admin@buster'}

 ## Environment variables required